carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-replace-auto-ptr.rst

    }

 Since ``std::move()`` is a library function declared in ``<utility>`` it may be necessary to add this include.
-The transform will add the include directive when necessary.
+The check will add the include directive when necessary.

 Known Limitations
 -----------------
-* If headers modification is not activated or if a header is not allowed to be changed this transform will produce broken code (compilation error), where the the headers' code will stay unchanged while the code using them will be changed.
+* If headers modification is not activated or if a header is not allowed to be changed this check will produce broken code (compilation error), where the headers' code will stay unchanged while the code using them will be changed.

 * Client code that declares a reference to an ``std::auto_ptr`` coming from code that can't be migrated (such as a header coming from a 3\ :sup:`rd` party library) will produce a compilation error after migration.
 This is because the type of the reference will be changed to ``std::unique_ptr`` but the type returned by the library won't change, binding a reference to ``std::unique_ptr`` from an ``std::auto_ptr``.
 This pattern doesn't make much sense and usually ``std::auto_ptr`` are stored by value (otherwise what is the point in using them instead of a reference or a pointer?).

   .. code-block:: c++